seidefrank/JSONexpr/README.md

-# JSONexpr -- JSON expressions for humans who write config files
+# JSONexpr -- JSON with expressions for humans who write config files

 Variables, expressions, and comments in your JSON config files.
 Finally.